periode/NetworkEverything/schedule.md

 * Document your work in a file in your github repository

+(PIERRE: we went through those in class on Feb 28 - all are > 90% functional)

 **Introduction to Construction Techniques**

 Build the circuit bellow on a perforated breadboard as we discussed in